Mpox (formerly Monkeypox)

 This post is also available in: English (영어) 简体中文 (중국어 간체) ไทย (태국어)

-Mpox (formerly Monkeypox) is a rare viral disease caused by the monkeypox virus (MpoxV).
+Mpox (formerly called monkeypox) is a viral disease caused by the monkeypox virus (MpoxV).

-Mpox causes a rash that can appear as flat red spots, little pimple-like spots, or large blisters or ulcers.
-These may form crusts or scabs and fall off.
+Mpox causes a rash that can appear as bumps that turn into pimples, blisters or sores and may burst to form ulcers or scabs.
 Other symptoms may include fever, headache, muscle aches, backache, swollen lymph nodes, chills, and exhaustion.

-Although Mpox is not an STI, it is primarily transmitted through bodily fluids and close skin-to-skin contact with someone with symptoms, including sexual activity.
+Mpox is not an STI, but it is transmitted through close physical contact with someone with symptoms, including during sexual activity.
+It poses a potential risk to in-person sex workers who may have intimate skin-to-skin contact with clients with the virus.

-Mpox usually resolves itself without treatment, with symptoms lasting from 2 to 4 weeks.
-However, severe infection may require hospitalisation.
-Symptoms include severely painful lesions.
+Mpox usually resolves without treatment, with symptoms lasting from 2 to 4 weeks.
+However, it is highly infectious from the time the symptoms start until the rash has fully healed and a fresh layer of skin has formed.
+Serious infection may require hospitalisation.

 Scarlet Alliance will continue to provide updates as they become available.